United Methodist Requirements for Ordination

 As requirements for United Methodist ordination evolve, MTSO offers options, guidance, and scholarship support.

 The Master of Divinity degree fulfills United Methodist requirements for ordination as an elder or deacon.
-The Master of Arts in Public Theology fulfills United Methodist requirements for deacon ordination.
+The Master of Arts in Public Theology United Methodist pathway fulfills requirements for deacon ordination.

 Students who are interested in the Basic Graduate Theological Studies (BGTS) or the Certificate in the Advanced Course of Study (ACOS) should pursue our Master of Arts in Public Theology (MAPT).
-All of the required BGTS and ACOS courses are included in our MAPT degree.
+Required BGTS and ACOS courses are included in our United Methodist MAPT degree pathway that includes the courses fulfilling requirements for ordination.
 In addition, degree-seeking students are eligible for MTSO scholarship support.
 Certificate students are not eligible for scholarship support.

 Students who need the United Methodist Certificate in Deacon Studies should pursue the Master of Arts in Public Theology (MAPT).
-All of the Certificate in Deacon Studies courses are included in the MAPT degree.
+Required Certificate in Deacon Studies courses are included in the United Methodist MAPT degree pathway that includes the courses fulfilling requirements for ordination.
 The MAPT degree fulfills educational requirements for ordination as a deacon.
 In addition, degree-seeking students are eligible for MTSO scholarship support.
 Certificate students are not eligible for scholarship support.

 Students who need just a few classes to complete their educational requirements for ordination in the United Methodist Church can enroll as non-degree students.